-There were 162 marine mammal bycatch events reported between 1 July 2016 to 30 June 2017 (Table 1).
-Of these events, three (2%) events had photos but which were of insufficient quality to confirm species identity and 113 (70%) had photos that could be assessed to confirm taxa identification and other information.
-The remaining 46 (28%) events had no photos associated with them and were therefore not able to be assessed.
-The following sections will report on the 113 events for which reasonable photos were available.
+There were 106 marine mammal bycatch events reported between 1 July 2018 to 30 June 2019 (Table 1).
+Of these events, 89 (84%) had photos or videos that could be assessed to confirm taxa identification and other information.
+One of the records comprised a video rather than photos but has been combined here for analysis.
+The remaining 17 (16%) events had no photos associated with them and were therefore not able to be assessed.
+The following sections will report on the 89 events for which reasonable photos or video were available.
 There is some discussion of potential reasons for a lack of photos in Section 3.8.

-Table 1.
-Summary of marine mammal bycatch events for the 2016/17 year as reported by observers.
-Note: Species codes are the official codes used by Fisheries New Zealand: BDO - bottlenose dolphin; CDD - common dolphin; DDO - dusky dolphin; FUR - New Zealand fur seal; HDO - Hector's dolphin; HSL - New Zealand sea lion; PIW - pilot whale; WHU - Unidentified whale.
+Table 1.Summary of marine mammal bycatch events for the 2018/19 year as reported by observers.
+Note: Species codes are the official codes used by Fisheries New Zealand: FUR - New Zealand fur seal; HSL - New Zealand sea lion.